 From making batter for idli to masala for delicious curries, a mixer grinder is a versatile appliance that saves a lot of time.
 Newer models also come with food processor attachments and juicer jars that help with chopping, grating, kneading and making fresh juices in no time.

 In this buying guide, we look at some of the best mixer grinders in India.
-But first, you need to map your needs to the features and power so that you make the right decision.
-If you plan to use a mixer grinder for just making chutney, smoothies and masala with onion, ginger, garlic and such soft ingredients, you could opt for a 500-watt mixer grinders, which are inexpensive.
+But first, before you buy, you need to map your needs to the features and power so that you make the right decision.
+If you plan to use a mixer grinder for just making chutney, smoothies and masala with onion, ginger, garlic and such soft ingredients, you could opt for 500-watt mixer grinders, which are inexpensive.

 If on the other hand, you want to occasionally grind hard spices like garam masala and regularly make idli batter, chutney and such heavy-duty grinding chores, then, it is better to opt for a 750-watt mixer grinder.
 A mixer grinder with 900-1000 watt power does everything that a 750-watt mixer grinder does.
 But incredibly faster.
 Grinding efficiency is also better as everything gets ground to a finer consistency.